 Does My Dentist Need to Refer Me to an Orthodontist?

 No. Though your dentist may refer you to a specific orthodontist, you can go to any practice that you feel comfortable with.
 You also can visit our office without a referral, just make a phone call and find a time to come in for a consultation!
-If your child does not need interceptive orthodontic treatment, Dr. Thabet will monitor your child’s growth and development about once every six months until they might need treatment.
-There is no cost for these visits – the visits are Dr. Thabet’s gift to you.
+If your child does not need interceptive orthodontic treatment, Dr. Thabet or Dr. Othman will monitor your child’s growth and development about once every six months until they might need treatment.
+There is no cost for these visits – the visits are our gift to you.

 How Can I Tell If My Child Might Need Braces?